dbwebb-se/mvc/example/symfony-doctrine/README.md

 Learn more
 --------------------------

-This is suggestions on how to learn more on Doctrine and Symfony.
+This is how you can learn more about Doctrine and Symfony and how to use it to work with the database content.